Three useful Boston versions

 Calibration: The guide should stay focused on three base patterns and avoid turning into a whole-city neighborhood guide.

 The right base should make the rest of the day easier.
-If the meals and daytime stops keep pulling away from the hotel, the base is probably wrong.
+If meals and daytime stops keep pulling away from the hotel, the base is probably wrong.

 Calibration: The supporting entity set proves the base comparison through actual trip movement, not abstract neighborhood claims.